 Brief Introduction to Carbon Markets

-Carbon markets first emerged through the Kyoto Protocol era, most notably through the Clean Development Mechanism (CDM).
-The CDM was widely regarded as unsuccessful, but out of that framework emerged the Voluntary Carbon Market, which coordinates the generation, sale, and purchase of carbon offsets to companies that buy them as part of climate commitments, ESG strategies, and public-facing net-zero claims.
+As a brief overview, carbon markets first emerged from the Kyoto Protocol era, most notably the Clean Development Mechanism.
+The Clean Development Mechanism was widely regarded as a failure, but from its ashes emerged the Voluntary Carbon Market, which coordinates the generation, sale, and purchase of carbon offsets to companies that voluntarily purchase them as part of ESG strategies, climate commitments, and marketing programs.
+This is a large part of where familiar “net zero” claims come from.

-Carbon offsets are generally understood as the reduction, avoidance, or removal of a unit of greenhouse gas emissions by one entity that is purchased by another entity to counterbalance its own emissions.
-Offset projects may include forest conservation, tree-planting, clean cooking interventions, renewable energy, and other project types that claim measurable climate benefits.
-These projects generate credits, typically denominated in one metric tonne of carbon dioxide equivalent.
+Carbon offsets are commonly defined as the reduction, avoidance, or removal of a unit of greenhouse gas emissions by one entity that is purchased by another entity to counterbalance a unit of greenhouse gas emissions by that other entity.
+Offset projects can include forest conservation, tree planting, clean cooking interventions, or renewable energy projects intended to replace fossil fuel use.
+These projects generate credits, each typically equivalent to one metric tonne of carbon dioxide equivalent.

-Projects that generate credits based on storing carbon in vegetation or soil are often referred to as nature-based offsets.
-Across the market, project developers design and implement projects; certification or standards bodies approve methodologies and projects; validation and verification bodies assess whether projects meet methodological requirements; registries issue and track credits; and ratings agencies increasingly assess the quality of those credits for prospective buyers.
+Projects that generate credits on the basis of reforestation or preserving carbon in vegetation or soil are often referred to as nature-based offsets.
+Project developers design and implement projects.
+Certification bodies, also known as standards bodies, approve projects after validation bodies examine the underlying process and science against established rules.
+Carbon registries issue the credits and track their use or retirement, while carbon ratings agencies increasingly evaluate the quality of credits and rate them for clients and buyers.

-Individuals, companies, and countries that emit greenhouse gases can purchase credits to reduce their “net” emissions footprint, at least on paper.
-Some credits are traded in voluntary markets, while others are exchanged through government-created compliance systems such as emissions trading schemes.
-With the continued development of Article 6 under the Paris Agreement, carbon markets are also becoming more formally embedded in international climate governance.
+Individuals, companies, or countries, typically large multinational firms or wealthy states, that emit greenhouse gases can purchase credits to reduce their “net” carbon footprint, at least on paper.
+Many of these credits are traded on the international Voluntary Carbon Market, while others are bought and sold on legally binding compliance markets such as the European Union or China emissions trading systems.
+As Article 6 of the Paris Agreement continues to be developed, carbon credits are also moving more directly into formal international climate governance.

 Additionality

-One of the foundational concepts behind carbon markets, additionality means that a project is not legally required, not already common practice, and not financially viable without revenue from carbon credits.
-Put simply, additionality asks whether the intervention would have happened anyway even in the absence of carbon finance.
+One of the foundational concepts behind carbon markets, additionality means that the project is not legally required, not already common practice, and not financially viable without carbon credit revenue.
+In simple terms, additionality asks whether the intervention would have happened anyway irrespective of the revenue from selling carbon credits.

-In recent years, it has become increasingly clear that additionality is not simply a binary matter of “additional” or “not additional.”
-In practice, it often operates along a spectrum, and carbon markets have responded by developing multiple tests and screening frameworks.
-Even so, accreditation processes still generally result in a binary certification outcome.
-Ratings agencies have partly filled this gap by trying to capture gradations in quality and risk across different project types and methodologies.
+In recent years, it has become increasingly clear that testing for additionality is not simply a binary matter of “additional” or “not additional.”
+In practice, it often operates more as a spectrum, and carbon markets have developed a growing number of additionality tests in response.
+Accreditation of carbon offsets still generally results in a binary certification outcome, but ratings agencies have stepped in to capture more of this spectrum of quality and risk.

 African Carbon Markets Initiative

-The African Carbon Markets Initiative (ACMI) was launched at COP27 in Sharm el-Sheikh by the Global Energy Alliance for People and Planet, Sustainable Energy for All, and UNECA.
-Its launch also involved the Kenyan government and a number of other African political figures, with support from McKinsey.
-While civil society representation has been limited, the initiative has included representatives from major market institutions, including ICVCM and former Verra leadership.
+ACMI was launched by the Global Energy Alliance for People and Planet, Sustainable Energy for All, and UNECA at COP27 in Sharm el-Sheikh, Egypt.
+Its launch involved the Kenyan government along with a number of other African political figures and included support from McKinsey.
+While civil society representation has been limited, one does find representatives from ICVCM and former leadership connected to Verra within the initiative’s broader governance environment.

-- Creating or supporting millions of jobs through carbon project development, certification, monitoring, and implementation.
+- Creating or supporting millions of jobs through carbon project development, execution, certification, and monitoring.

-- Improving the quality and integrity of African credits in order to mobilize substantial finance flows.
+- Raising the quality and integrity of African credits in order to mobilize billions of dollars in climate finance.

-- Supporting more equitable and transparent distribution of carbon revenues, with a larger share flowing to local communities.
+- Ensuring more equitable and transparent distribution of carbon credit revenue, with a significant share flowing to local communities.

 Carbon Credits / Carbon Offsets

-At the broadest level, a carbon offset is the reduction, avoidance, or removal of a unit of greenhouse gas emissions by one entity that is purchased by another entity to counterbalance its own emissions.
-On a more technical level, offsets are more commonly associated with the Voluntary Carbon Market, while carbon credits may also refer to units traded within compliance systems such as emissions trading schemes.
-For the purposes of this knowledge hub, these terms are often used interchangeably unless a more precise distinction is necessary.
+On its most basic level, a carbon offset is the reduction, avoidance, or removal of a unit of greenhouse gas emissions by one entity that is purchased by another entity to counterbalance a unit of greenhouse gas emissions by that other entity.
+On a more technical level, offsets are often associated with the Voluntary Carbon Market, whereas carbon credits may also refer to units representing greenhouse gas emissions that are traded within an emissions trading system or another compliance market.
+For the purposes of this knowledge hub, these terms are used interchangeably unless a more precise distinction is needed.

-Carbon credits can be generated through a wide range of activities: nature-based offsets, renewable energy, industrial technologies, and carbon capture and sequestration, among others.
-Their tradability, or fungibility, depends on the premise that each unit represents the same thing: one metric tonne of carbon dioxide or its equivalent in another greenhouse gas.
+Carbon credits can be generated from a wide range of activities, from nature-based offsets to renewable energy, to carbon capture and sequestration technologies.
+Their tradability, or fungibility, depends on the premise that each represents the same thing: one metric tonne of carbon dioxide or its equivalent in another greenhouse gas.

 Compliance Markets

-Compliance carbon markets are created and governed by public authorities.
-They typically operate as systems for trading emissions allowances or carbon-related units within a national or regional jurisdiction and are directly embedded in public regulation.
+Compliance carbon markets are established and run by governments, usually as systems for trading emissions allowances or carbon-related units within a national or regional jurisdiction.

-The most common form of compliance system is an Emissions Trading System (ETS).
-An ETS incorporates the cost of greenhouse gas emissions into business decision-making by limiting the quantity of emissions covered firms can produce, while allowing the market price of those emissions to fluctuate according to supply and demand.
-This differs from a carbon tax, which fixes the price directly rather than limiting the quantity.
-Although carbon taxes are not the same thing as compliance carbon markets, they are sometimes discussed as part of broader compliance carbon policy systems.
+The most common form of compliance system is an Emissions Trading System, or ETS, which bakes the cost of greenhouse gas emissions into business decision-making by controlling the quantity of emissions businesses under the system can produce, while the price of those emissions fluctuates with the supply and demand of allowances.
+This makes ETS systems different from carbon taxes, which control the price directly rather than the quantity.
+Although carbon taxes differ from compliance carbon markets, they are sometimes discussed as part of broader compliance policy systems.

-In contrast, baseline systems set emissions intensity or performance targets.
-If a company outperforms its required baseline, it may generate tradable credits.
-China currently operates the largest ETS in the world in terms of emissions coverage, while the European Union ETS remains the largest by market value.
-Other major systems include those in South Korea, California, and the United Kingdom.
+The baseline model, by contrast, requires companies to meet a given emissions target.
+If a company performs better than the target, it may generate a tradable credit.
+China has the largest ETS in the world in terms of emissions coverage, while the European Union ETS remains the largest by market value.
+Other major systems include South Korea, California, and the United Kingdom.

-These systems are generally not linked to each other, meaning that units in one jurisdiction usually cannot be used in another.
-Compared with voluntary markets, there is stronger reason to believe that well-designed compliance systems can support emissions reductions, though outcomes vary by design, sectoral coverage, and political context.
+These systems are generally not linked to one another, meaning units in one jurisdiction typically cannot be applied in another.
+Compared with voluntary markets, there is stronger reason to believe that carbon pricing under ETS systems can support emissions reductions, though outcomes depend heavily on system design and political implementation.

 Integrity Council for the Voluntary Carbon Market

-Integrity initiatives such as ICVCM and the Voluntary Carbon Market Integrity Initiative emerged in response to sustained criticism of projects that failed to deliver meaningful environmental outcomes and, in many cases, were associated with abuses involving local communities and landholders.
-These initiatives seek to address buyer concerns over whether credits actually represent one tonne of carbon dioxide equivalent, whether project safeguards are adequate, and whether the social and political consequences of projects are being sufficiently accounted for.
+Integrity initiatives such as ICVCM and the Voluntary Carbon Market Integrity Initiative emerged in response to media backlash and growing scrutiny of projects that, when investigated, appeared to deliver little environmental impact and were often associated with abuse or exclusion of local landholders and communities.
+These initiatives aim to address concerns from buyers about whether credits genuinely represent one metric tonne of carbon dioxide equivalent, and whether projects have adequate safeguards for community rights, environmental integrity, and market accountability.

-They also respond to host-country concerns, including inadequate benefit-sharing, biodiversity harms, misalignment with national policy, and the possibility that exported mitigation outcomes could undermine a country’s own climate commitments.
+They also respond to host-country concerns, including weak benefit-sharing, harms to communities or biodiversity, lack of alignment with national policy, and the export of mitigation outcomes that may interfere with a country’s own NDC goals.

 - Effective governance